EmoCAST: Emotional Talking Portrait via Emotive Text Description: Methodology

-In the denoising process, the UNet model~\cite{ronneberger2015u} is trained to predict the added noise $\epsilon$ in the forward diffusion process.
+During denoising, the UNet~\cite{ronneberger2015u} is trained to predict the added noise $\epsilon$ in the forward diffusion process.
 Consequently, the target latent $\hat{z_0}$ can be iteratively denoised from $z_t$.
-The objective function for training can be expressed as: where $\epsilon_\theta$ is the predicted noise by UNet, $c$ is condition set.
+The objective function for training can be expressed as:

+where $\epsilon_\theta$ is the predicted noise by UNet, $c$ is condition set.
 After getting the target latent $\hat{z_0}$, the reconstructed output image $\hat{x}$ can be generated by a VAE decoder $\hat{x}=D(\hat{z_0})$.
 In our talking head animation task, we feed several latent features to the denoising network jointly for video modeling.